Best stud finder 2023: Gadgets to ensure you drill in the right places

-Stud walls are part of the fabric of today’s buildings: whether you live in a new build or have an older property that’s been altered over time, the chances are you’ve got a stud wall or two.
-While it’s usually fine to tap a hook for a sensibly sized picture frame straight into the plasterboard, if you want to hang something heavy such as a large mirror, or install a television wall mount, it’s essential you locate and drill into the studs.
-And if you need to drill into a stud, you’ll need a stud finder.
+Stud walls are part of the fabric of today’s buildings.
+Whether you live in a new build or an older property that’s been altered over time, the chances are you’ve got a stud wall or two.
+While it’s usually fine to tap a hook for a sensibly sized picture frame straight into the plasterboard, if you want to hang something as heavy as a large mirror or you want to install a wall mount for a television, it’s absolutely essential that you locate, and drill directly into, the studs.
+And for that, you’ll need a stud finder.

-These little boxes of tricks use clever technology to help you identify the studs – or frames – within a stud wall onto which the plasterboard has been attached.
-And, as well as detecting studs inside walls, the best stud finders can detect live wires, electrical ducting, and metal or plastic pipes, too.
+These little boxes of tricks use clever technology to help you identify the studs – the pieces of wood that form the frame – within a stud wall onto which the plasterboard has been attached.
+As well as detecting the studs inside walls, the best stud finders can detect live wires, electrical ducting and metal or even plastic pipes too.

-A word of warning, though: as good as stud finders are, you need to take your time and exercise caution.
-It’s important to use other signals to determine the likelihood of drilling into something you shouldn’t, and you mustn’t assume that ducting or pipework will always run in a straight line, so check wherever you’re planning to drill or cut.
+A word of warning, though: as good as stud finders are, you should always take your time and exercise caution.
+It’s important to use as many signs as possible to determine the likelihood of drilling into something you shouldn’t – to avoid potentially expensive damage, as well as for your own health and safety – and you must never assume that ducting or pipework will continue to run in a straight line, so always check wherever you’re planning to drill or cut.

 Best stud finders: At a glance